Azure/autorest.java/typespec-extension/readme.md

     api-version: "2023-11-01"
 ```

-### Emitter options
+### SDK Related Configuration in Emitter options `tspconfig.yaml`

 #### `api-version`

-By default, emitter generates code upon the latest api-version in TypeSpec.
+By default, emitter generates code from the latest api-version in TypeSpec.

 There is cases that service wishes to generate code from a previous api-version.
-In such case, set this option to that api-version.
+In such case, set the value to that api-version.

 #### `service-name`

-The emitter option is for management-plane SDK.
+This emitter option is for management-plane SDK.

-It is advised for service to set a correct service name.
+It is advised for service to set an appropriate service name.
 E.g. `service-name: Standby Pool`.

 The name will appear in documentations (e.g. "README.md") that describes the service and client.
-It would also affect the entry class of the client.
+It would also affect the name of the entry class of the SDK.

 #### `generate-samples`

 Default value is `true`.
 Emitter generates code samples under `generated` package.

 For data-plane SDK, the generated samples are for reference.
 The motivation is to show how samples can be written.
-It is expected that developers write better samples outside of `generated` package.
+It is expected that developers write correct and concise samples outside of `generated` package.

-If there is large customization of the generated SDK, the generated samples may not compile after customization.
-In such case, one can set the value to `false`.
+If there is customization of the generated SDK, the generated samples may not compile after customization.
+One can delete the `generated` package, set the value to `false` to disable the generated samples.

 #### `generate-tests`

 Default value is `true`.
 Emitter generates tests under `generated` package.
 The motivation is to show how samples can be written.

-For data-plane SDK, the generated tests are live tests, and they are disabled.
-The motivation is to show how test cases can be written.
-It is expected that developers write better tests outside of `generated` package.
+For data-plane SDK, the generated tests are (disabled) live tests.
+The motivation is to show how test cases can be written in Java with JUnit.
+It is expected that developers write runnable tests outside of `generated` package.

 For management-plane SDK, the generated tests are mock tests, for JSON serialization and API requests.

-If there is large customization of the generated SDK, the generated tests may not compile after customization.
-In such case, one can set the value to `false`.
+If there is customization of the generated SDK, the generated tests may not compile after customization.
+One can delete the `generated` package, set the value to `false` to disable the generated tests.

-### `client.tsp`
+### SDK Related Configuration in Client Customization `client.tsp`

-For Java SDK, one need to provide Java package name via `@clientNamespace`.
+For Java SDK, it is required to provide Java package name via `@clientNamespace`.

 Here is an example: